MrLuit/CensorRadar/README.md

 # How to use

 Go to the website and click 'Start scan'.
 You will see all blocked domains (if there are any).
+If a website is blocked, you can click the little info icon to find the full path that the client couldn't access.
+The image is path is helpful for troubleshooting why the request can't reach the server.

 # How does it work

 Javascript creates a new image with an image on the domain we want to check as source.
 This will prevent [CORS errors](https://enable-cors.org/) and works without too much trouble for the user.
-A disadvantage is that most popular domains host images on a different server and therefore it's hard to check if the domain is blocked or the image server of the domain.
+A disadvantage is that some popular domains host images on a different server and therefore it's hard to check if the domain is blocked or the image server of the domain.
+To solve this we try to request favicon.ico from the primary server and that works in most cases because even in the worst scenario the server would probably still redirect you to the right favicon URL.

 # Libraries